TheStig294/100-more-randomats-pack-2/README.md

 # Newly added randomats

-1. Hwapoon! - Everyone gets a 'Hwapoon!' and a "Yogscast Lewis" model, if installed
+1. Suck it! - Jet guns only!
-2. Friday the 13th - A horror themed randomat that makes someone a powerful killer...
+2. Hwapoon! - Everyone gets a 'Hwapoon!' and a "Yogscast Lewis" model, if installed
-3. No, I'm a Deputy! - Innocents become deputies, traitors become impersonators
+3. The killer is coming... - A horror themed randomat that makes someone a powerful killer...

 # Randomats